Units and Majors

 Junior units of study

-- (ii) 24 credit points from Junior Units of Study from the Science Subject Areas of Biology, Chemistry, Computer Science, Physics, Psychology and Molecular Biology.
-MBLG 1001 is strongly recommended.
+24 credit points from junior units of study from the science subject areas of Biology, Chemistry, Computer Science, Physics, Psychology and Molecular Biology.
+MBLG1X01, BIOL1X03, PSYC1001 and junior CHEM are strongly recommended.

 Intermediate elective units of study

-Research in neuroscience is vibrant and an international priority area.
-There are many opportunities for high-achieving students to undertake honours study within the field of neuroscience.
-Honours projects are typically undertaken within individual disciplines: physiology, anatomy, pharmacology, psychology, pathology and associated institutes.
-Students should canvass respective departments during their senior studies for details of projects, admission criteria and enrolment details.
+Opportunities for high-achieving students to undertake honours study within the field of neuroscience can be found across the Disciplines.
+Honours projects can be undertaken within individual disciplines: physiology, anatomy, pharmacology, psychology, pathology and associated research institutes.
+Students should canvass respective disciplines during their senior studies for details of projects, admission criteria and enrolment details for honours study.
+Students can also undertake a graduate diploma in one of the disciplines.